-First, although the police did not ask Calderon if English was his native language, Calderon spoke English with the police and answered their questions.
-In fact, Punzalan had the defendant read the Miranda advisement aloud.
+First, although the police did not ask Calderon if English was his native language, defendant read the Miranda advisement aloud.
 Calderon does not cite any authority to support the proposition that a custodial interrogation must be conducted in the defendant's native or favored language where the defendant has the ability to converse in, and comprehend, English.